What is Active Dying?

 How Long Is the Active Dying Phase?

-The pre-active stage of dying my last for around three weeks but the active stage only lasts for around three days in general.
+The pre-active stage of dying may last for around three weeks but the active stage only lasts for around three days in general.

 Patients who are actively dying will usually show many of the symptoms that indicate death is approaching.
 They may be unresponsive, and their blood pressure typically drops significantly.